WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - the **credentials the policy corresponds to** can be used for scoping permissions in the downstream services

 - adds metadata to the request object, the previously mentioned credentials could be found there

+- can **return an APIGW API key**.
+If the **API key is associated with an usage plan**, then by returning it inside the authorizer, one can achieve per-tenant throttling.
+  - Please note that this method requires you to create an API key per-tentant.
+There is a limit of how many API keys can exist for a given APIGW.

 #### Canary (REST API only)